tock/tock/boards/earlgrey-nexysvideo/README.md

 ```

 The OpenTitan Makefile can also handle this process automatically.
+Follow
-Follow the steps above but instead run the `flash-app` make target.
+the steps above but instead run the `flash-app` make target.

 ```shell
 $ make flash-app APP=<...> OPENTITAN_TREE=/home/opentitan/
 ```

-You will need to have the GCC version of RISC-V 32-bit objcopy installed as the LLVM one doesn't support updating sections.
+You will need to have the GCC version of RISC-V 32-bit objcopy installed as
+the LLVM one doesn't support updating sections.

 Running in QEMU
 ---------------

-The OpenTitan application can be run in the QEMU emulation platform for RISC-V, allowing quick and easy testing.
+The OpenTitan application can be run in the QEMU emulation platform for
+RISC-V, allowing quick and easy testing.
+This is also a good option for
+those who can't afford the FPGA development board.

-Unfortunately you need QEMU 5.2, which at the time of writing is unlikely to be avaliable in your distro.
+Unfortunately you need QEMU 5.2, which at the time of writing is unlikely
+to be avaliable in your distro.
 Luckily Tock can build QEMU for you.
+From
-From the top level of the Tock source just run `make ci-setup-qemu` and follow the steps.
+the top level of the Tock source just run `make ci-setup-qemu` and
+follow the steps.

 QEMU can be started with Tock using the `qemu` make target: